2 Introduction to R: Assignment, vectors, functions, strings, and loops

 For later lectures and assignments, we’ll go over and start to use the R Markdown notebook format.
 These lecture notes are actually made using one of these notebooks, so whenever we want to show some code, it will be in a grey box - and we actually executed that code to make these notes, so we know all our examples work as expected!

-2.3 Creating objects in R
+2.3 Simple calculations and creating objects in R

 As we saw in our first class, you can get output from R simply by typing math in the console: